WICG/scheduling-apis/README.md

 ### Semantic priority for queue
 We propose adding default task queues with three semantic priorities, i.e. enum TaskQueuePriority, can be one of these:

-* 1. "user-blocking"
+#### 1. "user-blocking"
+Work that the user has initiated and should yield immediate results, and therefore should start ASAP.
+This work must be completed for the user to continue.
+This is typically work in input handlers (tap, click) needed to provide the user immediate acknowledgement of their interation, eg. toggling the like button, showing a spinner or starting an animation when clicking on a comment list etc.

-* 2. "default"
+#### 2. "default"
+Normal work that is important, but can take a while to finish.
+This is typically initiated by the user, but has dependency on network or I/O.
+Eg. user zooms into a map, fetching of the maps tiles should be posted as "default" priority.
+Eg. user clicks a (long) comment list, it can take a while to fetch all the comments from the server; the fetches should be posted as "default" priority (and potentially show a spinner, posted as "user-blocking" priority).

-* 3. "idle"
+#### 3. "idle"

-NOTE: These roughly match up with GCD and our own internal TaskTraits, however the "render" priority level is missing, as it is already covered by rAF.
+Work that is not visible to the user, and not time critical.
+Eg. analytics, backups, syncs, indexing, etc.

 NOTE: idle priority is similar to rIC.
 TODO: document why we are adding a queue for idle.

+NOTE: These priorities roughly match up with [GCD](https://developer.apple.com/documentation/dispatch/dispatchqos/qosclass) and our own [internal TaskTraits](https://cs.chromium.org/chromium/src/base/task/task_traits.h).
+However the "render" priority level is missing, this is covered by rAF today.

 ### Default set of Serial Task queues
 Tasks are guaranteed to start and finish in the order submitted, i.e. a task does not start until the previous task has completed.